Afterparty enables creators to launch their own NFTs and social tokens

 Afterparty’s Web3 capabilities enable creators to build community through unique NFT collectibles.
 The platform also helps connect creators with NFT artists to increase the quality of their NFT productions.

 Fields formerly worked at Disney and was head of investments at Michael Eisner’s The Tornante Company.
-Dan Rahmel, cofounder of Afterparty, was a senior technology executive at Music Audience Exchange.
-Robert Graham, creator and influencer agency founder, serves as head of talent with musician Conner Frey (cozyboy) as a front-end developer.
+Dan Rahmel, the cofounder of Afterparty, was a senior technology executive at Music Audience Exchange.
+Robert Graham, the creator and influencer agency founder, serves as head of talent with musician Conner Frey (cozyboy) as a front-end developer.

-Afterparty also announced today Eytan Elbaz, cofounder of mobile gaming publisher Scopely, has joined as a cofounder and investor.
+Afterparty also announced today that Eytan Elbaz, the cofounder of mobile gaming publisher Scopely, has joined as a cofounder and investor.
 As a musician himself, he sees how Afterparty can drive the new music and social token economy.

 “For musicians, there are many more ways to lean into the band, the creator, or the musician’s work,” Elbaz said in an interview.
 “We thought there was an opportunity to capture the additional engagement that the fan wants to bring.
 And then all these social natives, all these creators, have just crazy followings on social media.”